beedu18/webdev/README.md

 	-  Carousel
 	-  Cards
 	-  Stacking order and z-index
-	-  Media Query Breakpoints
+	-  Media Queries
 	-  Refactoring (don't be a lazy and just do it!)

-	I made a responsive landing page for an app after completing the Bootstrap module
+	Made a responsive landing page for an app after completing the Bootstrap module
 	#### Web Version
 	![catter web](./results/catter_web.gif "Web Version")
 	<br>